mvdan/sh/README.md

 	shfmt -l -w script.sh

 Use `-i N` to indent with a number of spaces instead of tabs.
+There are other formatting options - see `shfmt -h`.

 Packages are available for [Arch], [Homebrew], [NixOS] and [Void].